amirs7/tutorials/docker/introduction/1-docker-cli/Readme.md

 docker exec ubuntu-container ls /home
 ```

-> Copying files between host and container does not require the container to be running.
+> Copying files between the host and the container does not require the container to be running.
 You can copy files from and to stopped containers.